-I also cycled around Amsterdam with Elizabeth Gilbert, the NYC based writer of Eat, Pray, Love and many other great books (like Big Magic and City of Girls).
+In the summer I cycled around Amsterdam with Elizabeth Gilbert, the NYC based writer of Eat Pray Love and many other great books (like Big Magic and City of Girls).
 We had a blast!
 In her words:

 “A wonderful illustrated guide to the cafes, canals and cycle tracks of one of my favorite places on earth.”